duelingbenjos/rocketswap/docs/fee_discount.md

            = 0.0029009625
 ```

 Or 0.29% in fees instead of our original 0.5%.
+> [!Note]
-Let’s also not forget the 20% burn on Fees in RSWP putting positive pressure on RSWP price providing further indirect benefits for hodlers of RSWP.
+> Let’s also not forget the 20% burn on Fees in RSWP putting positive pressure on RSWP price providing further indirect benefits for hodlers of RSWP.